ECPPS to require masking indoors at school, on buses

 Some school districts are leaving the decision on mask wearing up to parents.
 The Currituck Board of Education voted last week to leave student masking up to parents while the Camden County Schools appeared to be leaning in that direction, its superintendent said.

+The Perquimans County Board of Education voted 4-2 Monday to recommend face masks be worn in schools but do not mandate them except on buses.

-The Perquimans and Edenton-Chowan boards of education were scheduled to discuss school masking at meetings this week.
+The Edenton-Chowan Board of Education was scheduled to discuss school masking at meetings later today.